Skip to main content

 From the super-modern to the more traditional Alpine style, there are lots of chalets in Alpe d'Huez to suit every level of budget and group size.

-Apartments in Alpe d’Huez
+Villas in Alpe d’Huez

 You can find apartments in the centre of Alpe d'Huez ranging from small two person studios up to larger ones with seven or eight bedrooms for groups or families to share.
 Most are self-catered but some do offer catering options if you prefer someone else to do all the cooking!